Parkchanjun/Parkchanjun.github.io/index.md

 Year | Place | Contents
 :-----:|-------|-------
+2024.06 | [KCC 2024](https://www.kiise.or.kr/conference/kcc/2024/) | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem
 2024.06 | Kyungpook National University | The Ecosystem of LLMs from a Real-World Perspective 2024.05 | Konkuk University | SOLAR: The Next Frontier in Large Language Models by Upstage and its Ecosystem 2024.05 | [Applied ML: LLMs and Knowledge Graphs- Tokyo](https://lu.ma/8eb2v3hn?tk=9SeDjW) | The Ecosystem of LLMs from a Real-World Perspective